 - Driving your own vehicle around the animal reserves is at your own risk.
 Baboons have been known to jump on and scratch cars, pull at antennas or remove windshield wipers.
 Take the Safari Bus if you are concerned about your car being damaged.

 - If you decide to drive your own vehicle, you have the option of a monkey-free route; monkeys tend to be the biggest car hazard.

 - The park is less busy and not so hot if you arrive for the 10 am opening.

 - As with most theme parks, food is generally unhealthy and overpriced.
 Pack a picnic lunch or at the least bring a snack and a water bottle.

-- Slightly rainy days are actually good days to visit: fewer visitors and the animals are more active than on very hot, humid days.
+- Slightly rainy days are actually good days to visit, with fewer visitors and animals that are more active than on very hot, humid days.

 See the Animals

 Animals wandering the African Lion Safari reserves include giraffes, zebras, rhinoceroses, ostriches, lions, cheetahs, baboons, and more.

 Birds of prey, including eagles, hawks, owls, vultures, and falcons as well as parrots can be seen during demonstration and shows.